palantir/atlasdb/docs/source/cluster_management/backup-restore.rst

   $ curl -X GET --header 'Accept: application/json' '<product-base-url>/persistent-lock/acquire-backup-lock?reason=manual-backup'

-If the request succeeds, you will receive a ``LockEntry`` back.
+If the request succeeds, you will receive a ``PersistentLockId`` back.
 It is essential that you save this lock somewhere, so that you can release it later in the process.

 2. Obtain a backup timestamp
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~